clydejallorina/CTF-Writeups/corCTF/Rev/AliceInCeptionland/README.md

 3. It's a Windows .EXE file (meaning it has to be opened under a Windows system)

 Mono or .NET assemblies are very interesting in reverse-engineering as more often than not, they decompile easily to their original C# code (or at least close enough to it).
 We can take a good look at these with a .NET assembly browser like [ILSpy](https://github.com/icsharpcode/ILSpy) or [dnSpy](https://github.com/dnSpy/dnSpy).
 In this writeup, I will be using dnSpy.
-(There is no reason to this, I just think it's neat')
+(There is no reason to this, I just think it's neat.)

 ### Opening the file